Currency:USD $

 Achievement-Based Mounts: Glory and Prestige

-Continuing with our exploration of rare mounts, we delve into the era where achievements began to play a significant role in World of Warcraft.
-A prime example of this is the Black Proto-Drake, a mount initially rewarding players who completed the "Glory of the Raider 10-man" achievement.
-Despite being reintroduced into the game via the Black Market Auction House during the Mists of Pandaria expansion, this mount remains elusive.
-One key factor for its rarity is its 310% flying speed, a rarity that was previously only attainable through rank one PvP mounts or the coveted Ashes of Al'ar.
+Moving further up the rarity scale, we reach the era where raid meta-achievements became a significant mount source.
+The Black Proto-Drake, rewarded for completing "Glory of the Raider (10 Player)" during the original Wrath of the Lich King content, exemplified this pattern.
+Despite being reintroduced to the game via the Black Market Auction House during Mists of Pandaria, the mount remains rare.
+One key factor is its 310% flying speed, a rarity that was previously only attainable through Rank 1 PvP mounts or the coveted Ashes of Al'ar.

 Trial of the Grand Crusader Challenges